 The projects focus on the uptake of sustainable agriculture techniques that reduce environmental degradation or the repair and restore degraded agricultural land.

 Groups funded over the last number of years include Holbrook Landcare Network, which has used $30,000 to extend its highly successful nutrient management program, engaging farmers to plan for land capability and manage fertiliser inputs for efficient production and environmental stewardship.

 Other projects funded include Expanding Soil Moisture probe network in Harden Murrumburrah Landscape, undertaken by the Harden-Murrumburrah Landcare Group, Koalas in Tree Tops, undertaken by the Tregeagle Landcare Group, Healthy Farm Waterways, by Watershed Landcare, and Creating Fish and Frog Habitat Refuges by Jerrawa Creek Landcare.

-The Jaramas Foundation is a family philanthropic trust established in 2008 by Robin Craig and Mick Boyle using funds generated by their engineering company, Abergeldie.
+The Jaramas Foundation is a family philanthropic trust established in 2008 by Mick Boyle and Robin Craig using funds generated by their engineering company, Abergeldie Complex Infrastructure.